OmerDolev/omerdolev.github.io/_posts/2020-12-11-low-and-high-level-runtimes.md

 ...
 ```

-runc, by default, runs an sh command in a container with root FS at ./rootfs which just so happens to be our current setup :)
+*runc*, by default, runs an sh command in a container with root FS at ./rootfs which just so happens to be our current setup :)
-So we can just use runc:
+So we can just use *runc*:

 ```bash
 # run the container with config.json and ./rootfs which are in our current dir